-The Health Insurance Portability and Accountability Act includes significant requirements for protecting individual privacy of health information.
+The Health Insurance Portability and Accountability Act (HIPAA) includes significant requirements for protecting individual privacy of health information.
 All students in the School of Health Professions must complete an online tutorial and be tested on HIPAA regulations at the time of program admission.
-A BlazerID is required to access the training site, located at www.uab.edu/learningsystem.
+A BlazerID is required to access the training site, located at HIPAA.
 Compliance with the training requirement is monitored monthly.